Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 168 gp
 **Completion Time:** 1 hour
-**Components:** 168 gp
+**Components:** An emerald (168 gp)
 **Duration:** Instantaneous

-You briefly become one with nature and gain knowledge of the surrounding territory.
+You become one with nature and gain knowledge of the surrounding territory.
 In the outdoors, the incantation gives you knowledge of the land within 3 miles of you.
 In caves and other natural underground settings, the radius is limited to 60 squares.
-The incantation doesn't function where nature has been replaced by construction, such as in dungeons and towns.
+The incantation doesn’t function where nature has been replaced by construction, such as in dungeons and towns.

-You instantly gain knowledge of up to three facts of your choice about any of the following subjects as they relate to the area:
+You instantly gain knowledge of one fact of your choice about any of the following subjects as they relate to the area:

 - terrain and bodies of water
 - prevalent plants, minerals, animals, or peoples